 Status

+This item applies to both ITU-T and ISO/IEC texts.

 This item has been confirmed by the JCT-VC, and the proposed fix has been agreed in spirit.
 For background, see JCTVC-AI0022 and JCTVC-AJ0021.
 However, the specific text for the fix is not yet available and hence this has not yet been resolved.

 Description of the issue